BlasBenito/PalaeoFireModeling/README.md

 # PalaeoFireModeling
 Netlogo code to simulate the effect of fire on forest dynamics (5 species) over millenial time scales.

-A short demo video can be found here: https://vimeo.com/274750111
+# This text is a work in progress

 ## WHAT IS IT?

 This is a spatio-temporal simulation of the effect of fire regimes on the population dynamics of five forest species (Pinus sylvestris, Pinus uncinata, Betula pendula, Corylus avellana, and Quercus petraea) during the Lateglacial-Holocene transition (15-7 cal Kyr BP) at El Portalet, an alpine bog located in the central Pyrenees region (1802m asl, Spain), that has served for palaeoenvironmental studies (González-Smapériz et al. 2006; Gil-Romera et al., 2014).
+A short demo video can be found here: https://vimeo.com/274750111.

 ## HOW IT WORKS